 What are the operating hours of the Skyliner?
 Can I use it for rope drop?

-You can count on the Skyliner opening at least one hour before park opening and at least one hour after park closing most times, but that is not early enough to truly rope drop the parks.
-While rope drop is itself a moving target these days (and with the new half hour for early theme park entry for on site guests being introduced in October 2021), we can confidently say that taking the Skyliner one hour before park opening likely will not put you in the front of the line.
+You can count on the Skyliner opening at least one hour before park opening and at least one hour after park closing most times, but that is sometimes not early enough to truly rope drop the parks.
+If you want to be at the very front of the line – especially during the extra half hour of early theme park entry for resort guests – the Skyliner can be a bit of a gamble.

 How crowded is the Skyliner at the end of the night?